bitlibitloque/bitlibitloque/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Android, Java, Kotlin, Clean Code, DRY, KISS
+- 🌱 I’m currently learning Script, PRO Git, CI/CA, DevOps,
+- 👯 I’m looking to collaborate on a project with more people
+- 🤔 I’m looking for help with pair programing.
+- 💬 Ask me about anything.
+- 📫 How to reach me: here.
+- 😄 Pronouns: us
+- ⚡ Fun fact: magic & comedy.

 <!--
 **bitlibitloque/bitlibitloque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.